Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 And new AI features let you optimize the send times for your emails automatically, or generate email subject lines.

-But the best thing about Shopify Email is probably its price: you can use the app to send up to 10,000 emails per month for free, with a $1 fee applying to every additional 1,000 emails sent after that.
+But for me, the best thing about Shopify Email is probably its price: you can use the app to send up to 10,000 emails per month for free, with a $1 fee applying to every additional 1,000 emails sent after that.

 (If you’re a high-volume user, sending over 750,000 emails per month, this fee drops to as little as $0.55 per additional 1,000 emails).